|

 roof.

-At the same time, to the rear of the new school were raised six single storeyed almshouses.
+Around the same time that the school was founded, to its rear were raised six single storeyed almshouses.
 The almswomen, or "chapel-yard widows", were supported from the revenues of the hospital lands but the bulk of the considerable income of the hospital was diverted by the corporation for other purposes.
 Indeed, in 1835 it came to light that the corporation had grossly mismanaged the property- only £85 of the annual income of £600 was applied to the purposes of the hospital- including the repair of the buildings, the stipend of a chaplain, and small allowances to the inmates.
 An action alleging misappropriation of funds was brought against the corporation in Chancery.

 In 1836 the Lord Chancellor ordered the appointment of a body of independent trustees to administer the hospital estates, a move which the corporation opposed until 1848.
 The almshouses have since that time been administered by trustees under successive schemes of management.
 A scheme of 1891, still in operation in 1926, provided for the support in the almshouses, with the assistance of a chaplain and a beadle, of thirteen poor of either sex and over 50 years of age who had been reduced by misfortune from better circumstances.
 The numbers and qualifications were thus similar to those found in the 14th century.